 This play is one of three Shakespeare plays that appears to have no origin.
 Most of Shakespeare’s works were either influenced by poems, short stories or other plays.
-However, this wild and incredible play was a pure creation of Shakespeare.
-And that is insane.
-For me this play has so much, and is Shakespeare’s crowning achievement in comedy.
+However, this wild and unwieldy play was a pure creation of Shakespeare.
+And that is simply insane.
+For me, this play has so much to offer, and is Shakespeare’s crowning comic achievement.

-I would encourage all actors to dive into the monologues from this play.
-And I have listed all the major monologues here.
+I would encourage all actors to read this incredible play and dive into the monologues listed here.
+I have included in this page all the major monologues.
+They are all wildly different and each a unique challenge.
+All these would be suitable for drama school auditions or any other theatre audition.
 I have decided for this page to list them in chronological order.
+Enjoy!

 Egues Monologue (Act 1 Scene 1)

 This man hath my consent to marry her.

 Stand forth, Lysander.
 And my gracious Duke,

 This man hath bewitch’d the bosom of my child.

 Thou, thou, Lysander, thou hast given her rhymes,

 Thou hast by moonlight at her window sung